Tilted-Gryphons/tilted-gryphons.github.io/pages/recruits.md

 Wednesdays - AQ40 GDKP - optional. <br />
 Thursdays - BWL GDKP - optional.

+Our official raid schedule has always been 9pm-1am server Tuesday/Wednesday/Saturday, and it will likely go back to this with the new content in TBC.

 **Current Progression:** <br />
 Naxx 15/15 - 1st guild on the server to down Sapph with no WB's (and with only 39 people) and that was our first kill. <br />